dabund24/Zug/README.md

 A web application assisting users of public transport in Germany on planning longer journeys with transfers.

-Users can investigate their transfer possibilities in a very detailled way in order to prepare for possible delays/cancellations in advance and/or incorporate longer stays into their journey.
-This is achieved by fetching journeys between all selected stopovers from [`Hafas`](https://de.wikipedia.org/wiki/HAFAS) and visualizing how they relate to each otther in an interactive diagram.
+Users can investigate possible transfers in a very detailed way in order to prepare for delays/cancellations in advance and/or incorporate longer stays into their journey.
+This is achieved by fetching journeys between all selected stopovers from [`Hafas`](https://de.wikipedia.org/wiki/HAFAS) and visualizing how they relate to each other in an interactive diagram.

-This app is intended as a hybrid between [DB Navigator](https://bahn.de) and [Time-Space Train Planner (TSTP)](https://github.com/traines-source/time-space-train-planner)
+This app is intended to be some sort of hybrid between [DB Navigator](https://bahn.de) and [Time-Space Train Planner (TSTP)](https://github.com/traines-source/time-space-train-planner)

 ## Features